Polymer/old-docs-site/app/blog/2017-08-03-speaker-spotlight-chad.md

 **What was it about Polymer that made it seem like a good fit?**

-We were interested in writing a code base which could be maintained for 10+ years - and that's very challenging when you look at the average lifespan of a modern JS framework.
+We were interested in writing a code base which could be maintained for 10+ years--and that's very challenging when you look at the average lifespan of a modern JS framework.

-We chose Polymer for the UI layer because of how close it was to the actual platform apis and the convergence we saw among browser manufacturers towards those apis.
+We chose Polymer for the UI layer because of how close it was to the actual platform APIs and the convergence we saw among browser manufacturers towards those APIs.

 **How important to your clients is changing and developing the theming and branding of a site?
 Are you able to do this quickly?**

-Extremely quickly - and it's very important.
+Extremely quickly--and it's very important.

 The theming is all tightly coupled to the same theming variables that our mobile clients already used.